Search This Blog

 Aesculus x carnea - Red Horse Chestnut

-The red horse chestnut is a pretty late spring blooming tree (late April early May).
+The red horse chestnut is a beautiful late spring blooming tree (late April early May).
 They are medium sized trees with a rounded crown and spreading branches.
 Generally 25-35' tall with the same spread.
-The trees are deciduous and a bit messy with flower parts and big leaves falling.
+The trees are deciduous and a bit messy with flower parts and big leaves falling all over the ground.

 This plant is a hybrid, between the large A. hippocastanum and a smaller red flowering buckeye (horse chestnut) A. pavia.
 You may be looking at the cultivar 'Briotii' which is generally the form available in the industry however, larger ones in our area all seem to have the lighter pink colored flowers.

-Buckeyes and horse chestnuts are the same genus.
-Not sure why the different names, but I guess Ohio State University didn't want to be known as the Ohio State horse chestnuts.
+Buckeyes and horse chestnuts are in the same genus.
+Not sure why the different names, but I guess "The" Ohio State University didn't want to be known as the Ohio State horse chestnuts.

 The picture below is located on Opal Cliff.